tiangolo/uwsgi-nginx-flask-docker/README.md

 2019-02-02:

 * The Nginx configurations are generated dynamically from the entrypoint, instead of modifying pre-existing files.
 [PR #50 in the parent image `uwsgi-nginx`](https://github.com/tiangolo/uwsgi-nginx-docker/pull/50) and [PR #121](https://github.com/tiangolo/uwsgi-nginx-flask-docker/pull/121).
+* Support for a completely custom `/app/nginx.conf` file that overrides the generated one.
+[PR #51 in the parent image `uwsgi-nginx`](https://github.com/tiangolo/uwsgi-nginx-docker/pull/51) and [PR #122](https://github.com/tiangolo/uwsgi-nginx-flask-docker/pull/122).

 2019-01-01: